 What is Practicum?

-The Practicum is an intensive internship and learning opportunity for social work students.
+The Practicum is an intensive internship and learning opportunity for social welfare students.
 Under the supervision of a B.S.W. or M.S.W., senior social work majors work 32 hours per week in a community organization of their choosing.

 Students complete the Practicum in one semester, comprised of two 6-credit quad courses—SWK425 & SWK426—for a total of 12 credits.
 At the end of each quad course, Practicum students are graded by the on-site supervisor according to their progress toward their own learning goals.